Susan Purvis, Wilderness Emergency Medical Technician

 Susan Purvis is a Lead Instructor with Wilderness Medical Associates and the American Institute for Avalanche Research and Education (AIARE).
-She is a professional member of the American Avalanche Association (AAA), the Explorers Club, Wilderness Medical Society and ex Mountain Rescue Association member.
+She is a professional member of the American Avalanche Association (AAA), the Explorers Club.
+She spent over a decade as team leader for Crested Butte Mountain Rescue.
 Susan is one of 800 women inducted into The Explorers Club.
+In the winter Susan guides for The Mountain Guides and Snowbird Mountain Guides.

 Since 1998, Susan has owned and operated Crested Butte Outdoors International, based in Whitefish, Montana.
 Her mission is to teach students how to think critically in unconventional settings.